CMCLorg/CMCLorg.github.io/CfP.md

 - Models of language comprehension difficulty
 - Models of language learning and generalization
 - Models of linguistic information propagation and language evolution in communities
+- Cognitively-motivated models of discourse and dialogue
 - Network Science and Language Processing

 ## Workshop Submissions

 We accept three categories of papers: regular workshop papers, extended abstracts and cross-submissions.
 Only regular workshop papers will be included in the proceedings as archival publications.
-All submissions should be in PDF format and made through the Softconf website: [https://www.softconf.com/emnlp2020/cmcl2020/](https://www.softconf.com/emnlp2020/cmcl2020/).
+All submissions should be in PDF format and made through the Softconf website (link not available yet).
 To facilitate double-blind reviewing, submitted manuscripts should not include any identifying information about the authors.
 Submissions with associated preprints (e.g. arXiv) will be considered.
-Submissions must be formatted using EMNLP 2020 templates, available at: [https://2020.emnlp.org/call-for-papers](https://2020.emnlp.org/call-for-papers).
+Submissions must be formatted using NAACL 2021 templates, available at:  [https://2021.naacl.org/calls/style-and-formatting/](https://2021.naacl.org/calls/style-and-formatting/).

 Regular Workshop Papers can be either full (8 pages of content + references) or short papers (4 pages + references) reporting original and unpublished research that combines cognitive modeling and computational linguistics.
-Accepted papers are expected to be presented at the workshop (oral presentation or poster) and will be published in the workshop proceedings.
 If a workshop paper has been submitted elsewhere, the authors have to declare it at submission time.
-Papers to be presented at CMCL 2020 must be withdrawn from other venues.
+Papers to be presented at CMCL 2021 must be withdrawn from other venues.

 Extended Abstracts (from 2 to 4 pages + references) describe preliminary work or results that have not been published before.
-Accepted abstracts will be presented as posters, but will not be included in the workshop proceedings.
+Accepted abstracts will be presented at the workshop, but will not be included in the workshop proceedings.

 We will also accept cross-submissions (from 2 to 4 pages + references) for papers on related topics that have already appeared in a non-NLP venue (e.g. CogSci).
-These papers will be presented as posters, but will not be included in the proceedings.
+These papers will be presented at the workshop, but will not be included in the proceedings.
 Interested authors are asked to add a note on the original venue in the submission.

-### Dual Submission Policy (only for Regular Workshop Papers)

-If a workshop paper has been submitted elsewhere, the authors have to declare it a submission time.
-Papers to be presented at CMCL 2020 must be withdrawn from other venues.
+## NEWS: SHARED TASK ON EYE-TRACKING DATA PREDICTION*
+Eye-tracking provides millisecond-accurate records on where humans look when they are reading and are useful in explanatory research of language processing.
+Being able to accurately predict eye-tracking features will advance the field's understanding of language processing.
+The use of a standardized dataset will facilitate comparisons between models and the analysis of their varying capabilities.
+In this shared task, we present the challenge of predicting eye tracking-based metrics recorded during English sentence processing.
+We are interested in both cognitive modelling approaches as well as linguistically motivated approaches (e.g., language models) for submission.
+The shared task will be formulated as a regression task to predict 5 eye-tracking features from the ZuCo corpus: number of fixations, first fixation duration, total reading, go-past time, and fixation proportion.
+More details will be available soon on the CMCL website.
+The trial data will be released on January 15, 2021.
+For more info on the shared task: [cmcl2021sharedtask@gmail.com](mailto://cmcl2021sharedtask@gmail.com)

 ## Important Dates

-- Submission deadline: ~~July 8, 2020~~ July 26, 2020
+- Submission deadline: March 9, 2021
-- Notification of acceptance: ~~August 17, 2020~~ August 24, 2020
+- Notification of acceptance: April 12, 2021
-- Camera-ready version due: ~~August 31, 2020~~ September 7, 2020
+- Camera-ready version due: April 26, 2021
-- Workshop date: November 19, 2020
+- Workshop date: June 10, 2021

 All deadlines are 11:59 PM (UTC-12:00)